P8yDay/Route-66/challenges/gateway-arch-MO.md

 * If a player's HEALTH reduces to **0**, their canoe sinks; and they automatically lose the game
 * The player's canoe who reaches the Gateway Arch first, wins the game
 * If both players tie the race, the player who has the most HEALTH remaining, wins the game
-* Must implement a gameplay window which: (1) shifts focus between the players' canoes at the start of their turn; (2) focuses on the current projectile being fired. ***Please refer to the diagram below***
+* Must implement a gameplay window which: (1) shifts focus between the players' canoes at the start of their turn; (2) focuses on the current projectile being fired.
 * Must implement a pause screen with (re)start game functionality

 ![](https://github.com/bonechurch/Route-66/blob/master/images/diagrams/gateway-arch-MO.png)